Kehrlann/spring-security-the-good-parts/README.md

 1. HttpRequest -> [AuthenticationConverter] -> Authentication
 2. Authentication -> [AuthenticationManager] -> Authentication in the SecurityContext (if succesful)
 3. Authentication(Exception) -> [Authentication(Success|Failure)Handler]

+### Step 9: Add tests for most behavior!

+Ensure that you don't break stuff across version upgrades with automated tests ;)